publicscience/argos/readme.md

     $ kill <pid>

+### Seeding development data
 You can setup seed data to work with:

     (argos) $ python manage.py seed

+### Running the API server
 And then run the API server:

     (argos) $ python manage.py server

+### Running the front end server
 You can run the frontend ('front') server instead:

     (argos) $ python front.py

+### Running the periodic celery tasks
+To run the periodic celery tasks, which includes collecting of new articles from feeds and clustering them into events, we use `celery beat`:

+    # First create this dir and chown it to whatever user is running celery beat
+    (argos) $ sudo mkdir -p /var/lib/celery

+    (argos) $ celery beat --app=argos.tasks.celery --schedule=/var/lib/celery/beat.db --pidfile=

+### Adding admin users
 To add a user as an admin:

     (argos) $ python manage.py create:admin someone@someplace.com